hcgatewood/travel-guide/README.md

 A minimal, curated guide to relevant resources for the new computer science student.

 This guide assumes you're on a Mac, but is valuable on any machine.
-See the [back flap notes](#back-flap-notes) for an overview of this guide.
+See the [back flap notes](#using-this-guide) for an overview of this guide.

-## Front flap topic map
+## 🗺️ Front flap topic map

 ### First steps